nasa/EMIT-Data-Resources/CONTRIBUTING.md

 In the spirit of open source software, everyone is encouraged to help improve this project!

 ## New to GitHub?
 Start here!
 You can [sign up for GitHub here](https://github.com/)!
-TOPS has created a short video demonstrating how to make an easy pull request [here](https://youtu.be/PHoScPeMWHI).
+The NASA Transform to Open Science Team has made a short video demonstrating how to make an easy pull request [here](https://youtu.be/PHoScPeMWHI).

 For a more in-depth start, we suggest *[Getting Started with Git and GitHub: The Complete Beginner’s Guide](https://towardsdatascience.com/getting-started-with-git-and-github-6fcd0f2d4ac6)* and *[The Beginners Guide to Git and GitHub](https://www.freecodecamp.org/news/the-beginners-guide-to-git-github/)*.
 We've summarized some of the most important points below.